OsawaKousei/julia_ml_from_scrach/README.md

 96.96% accuracy on test data for training and evaluation with MNIST dataset.

-Upon request, CNN and other architectures may be implemented in the future.
+CNN and other architectures may be implemented in the future.